 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Scientists and public health experts are working to better understand what impact these new variants will have on the course of the pandemic.
-Here’s what we do and don’t know so far.
+As scientists and public health experts work to better understand what impact these new variants will have on the course of the pandemic, here’s what we do and don’t know so far.

 How does a virus mutate?